jbcart/mdgm-supplement/README.md

 Rscript code/run_all.R
 ```

-This wrapper runs each analysis step in the order the results appear in the
+This wrapper generates each figure and table that appears in the paper.
+To
-paper, printing which figure/table file each step produces.
-See
-`code/run_all.R` for details, including how to re-run the full simulation
-pipeline from scratch (`Rscript code/run_all.R --full`; requires GNU
+instead re-run the full simulation pipeline from scratch
-parallel and takes hours to days).
+(`Rscript code/run_all.R --full`; requires GNU parallel and takes hours to
+days), see [Reproduction](#reproduction) below for the individual steps.

 ## Reproduction